Microarray Analysis

 Input

 The data preprocessing is performed using the DESeq2 package.
-For this, you can provide the following inputs:
+The data undergoes DESeq2 normalization and, for PCA and sample-sample correlations, additional correlation unblinded variance stabilizing transformation is performed.
+For the preprocessing, you can provide the following inputs:

 1. Remove samples (optional).
 Via this option, you can remove outliers or samples from experimental groups that you would like to exclude from the analysis.